-Watching a friend struggle with their mental health can be painful.
-Here are common symptoms of depression as well as resources and ways to support a friend or loved one who is struggling.
+It can be painful to watch a friend struggle with their mental health.
+Here are some common symptoms of depression to watch for and ways to support a friend or loved one who is struggling.

 1. Difficulty getting out of bed

-It’s normal to enjoy sleeping in or spending time in bed.
+It’s perfectly normal to enjoy sleeping in or spending time in bed.
 However, if it has become difficult to find the motivation to get out of bed or get ready in the morning, this could be a sign of depression.
-Depression can make us feel fatigued and physically drained to the point where even small tasks, like getting up in the morning, can feel exhausting or difficult to do.
+Depression can make us feel fatigued and physically drained to the point where even small tasks, like getting up in the morning or showering, can feel exhausting or difficult to do.

 2. Sleeping habits

-The physical and mental exhaustion that comes with depression may also affect our sleeping habits.
+The physical and mental exhaustion that comes with depression can also affect our sleeping habits.
 Changes in sleep can show up in a number of ways.
-Sometimes this looks like sleeping throughout the day, using sleep as a way to pass the time or preferring sleep to other daily activities.
+Sometimes this means sleeping throughout the day, using sleep as a way to pass the time or preferring sleep to other daily activities.

-Conversely, sleep changes can also create bouts of insomnia, which can make it difficult to fall asleep or stay asleep at night.
-Missing out on quality, restful sleep can increase our anxiety levels and add to feelings of distress.
+Other times, sleep changes can create bouts of insomnia, which can make it difficult to fall asleep or stay asleep at night.
+Missing out on quality, restful sleep can increase our anxiety levels and intensify feelings of distress.
 Sometimes, this creates a cycle where our anxious thoughts keep us awake and negatively impact our sleep, which then leads to more anxious thoughts.